1944 Alberta general election: Social Credit

-Independents
+Independent Movement

-The Independents, led into the election by James Walker, had been organized as a coalition of Conservatives, Liberals and United Farmers who grouped together to defeat the Social Credit government in 1937.
-The coalition which was organized under the parent group, the Independent Citizen's Association.
-Despite being an organized party all candidates ran and those who were elected did so as Independents.
-The coalition started falling apart when the Alberta Liberal Party left just before the 4th Legislative Session opened in February 1944.
+The Independent Citizen's Association, led into the election by James Walker, had been organized as a coalition of Conservatives, Liberals and United Farmers who grouped together to try to defeat the Social Credit government in late 1930s and in the 1940 election.
+Despite being an organized party, its candidates are often identified as Independents.
+The coalition weakened when the Alberta Liberal Party left just before the 4th Legislative Session opened in February 1944.
+Despite the split, the Liberal party did not run candidates under its own name in the 1944 election.

 Walker was elected leader of the Independent Citizens Association at a convention held in Calgary on January 23, 1944.
 He defeated David Elton in a two-way contest.
 There was considerable interest in the convention as over 300 delegates from across Alberta showed up to vote.
 Walker was elected on the first ballot winning a decisive victory.
 This was the first time since the Association had been created that a permanent leader was selected.

+In 1944, four ICA candidates ran in Edmonton; three in Calgary.

 Cooperative Commonwealth Federation (CCF)

-The Cooperative Commonwealth Federation had enjoyed tremendous growth over the past couple of years.
+The left-leaning Cooperative Commonwealth Federation had enjoyed tremendous growth over the previous couple of years.
 In 1942 the provincial branch reorganized at a convention in Edmonton and merged the provincial branch of the Canadian Labor Party into the CCF.
 Prior to that date the two parties had been affiliated but had operated separately.
-After the merger the party won an Edmonton by-election on September 22, 1942 to elect their leader Elmer Roper to the Assembly.
+After the merger the party won an Edmonton by-election on September 22, 1942, to elect their leader Elmer Roper to the Assembly.

 Shortly before the writs were dropped in this election the Saskatchewan CCF swept the 1944 Saskatchewan general election.
 Manning called the general election to defuse a possible surge in support for the CCF.

 The CCF provincially had struck a deal with the Labor Progressive Party (the Communist Party) to run fusion candidates in some electoral districts.
 The first time this agreement was put to work was in the December 1943 Red Deer by-election where James MacPherson, LPP leader, endorsed CCF candidate E.P.
 Johns.

-This was the first provincial election where the CCF fielded a full slate of candidates.
-They were the only other party in 1944 to do so other than Social Credit.
-(The need for fusion candidates was not great as transferable votes used at that time in all districts in Alberta avoided the harmful effects of vote splitting.)
+The 1944 election was the first provincial election where the CCF fielded a full slate of candidates.
+It was the only party in 1944 to do so other than Social Credit.
+(There was no need for fusion candidates or restriction on running too many candidates as transferable votes used at that time in all districts in Alberta avoided the harmful effects of vote splitting.)
+Newly elected Saskatchewan premier Tommy Douglas came to Calgary and Edmonton to speak during the campaign.

+CCF leader Elmer Roper was quoted in Edmonton Bulletin that if elected, the first thing a CCF government would do is take over Calgary Power.